striblab/20221109-elex22_maps/README.md

 npm run deploy
 ```

-11. Push project changes to this Github repo so it populates to the configuration tool
+11. Push project changes to this Github repo so it populates to the configuration tool (this is all served from this repo via Github Pages)

 ## About the workflow